tnkr-repos/html-css-js/css.md

     }
     ```
 - Styling has to be done for `li` elements, and not `ol` or `ul`
+    - To remove bullets use `list-style: none;` declaration
 - Combining selectors:
     - List selectors - Add multiple selectors separated by comma (`h1, h2 {}`)
     - Descendant selector - Selector a particular child tag inside a parent tag
     (`footer p {}` selects all `p` in `footer`).
 But this encodes our HTML
     structure into our CSS selectors, and this will be difficult to maintain in
     future if HTML structure changes.
 Use `id` or `class` selectors instead
+- Element selector - Using the element tag
 - ID/CLASS selector - Add `id/class` attribute to an HTML element select using
 that.
 The difference between them is that we can't reuse `id` values on the same
 HTML document, but we can do so with `class` attribute values (for values with